yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions.md

 The IF function is used to perform conditional logic in Excel.
 It can be used to test a condition and return a different value depending on the outcome of the test.
 23. What is the difference between a logical test and a comparison operator?

-A logical test is a condition that is evaluated to TRUE or FALSE.
+**Answer:** A logical test is a condition that is evaluated to TRUE or FALSE.
 A comparison operator is a symbol that is used to compare two values.

 ```excel
 =IF(A1>B1,"A1 is greater than B1","A1 is less than or equal to B1")
 ```

-What is conditional formatting, and how can you use it to highlight specific data in Excel?
+24. What is conditional formatting, and how can you use it to highlight specific data in Excel?
+(Windows only)

 ### Excercises